phkhanhtrinh23/livel_application/README.md

 - *Goal 8*: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 - *Target 8.9*: By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.

-You can get the released version, or .apk files, of this application at https://shorturl.at/msuxB or you can follow the path
+You can get the released version, or .apk files, of this application at [Google Drive](https://shorturl.at/msuxB) or you can follow the path:

   ```sh
   build\app\outputs\flutter-apk\app-release.apk
   ```

-Last but not least, we have recorded a demo video content of our application on [YouTube](https://www.youtube.com/watch?v=HPg0J_JTHPM&ab_channel=KhoaTran)
+Last but not least, we have recorded a video content of our application on [YouTube](https://www.youtube.com/watch?v=HPg0J_JTHPM&ab_channel=KhoaTran)

 ### Team Members